Cyfrin/Updraft/courses/advanced-foundry/4-cross-chain-rebase-token/19-chainlink-local-and-fork-tests/+page.md

 Use Foundry's `forge install` command to add Chainlink Local to your project.
 It's often recommended to specify a particular commit hash for stability, which can be found in the official Chainlink Local documentation.

 The command used in the reference video was:
-`forge install smartcontractkit/chainlink-local@cd3bfb8c42716cfb791174314eba2c8d178551b9 --no-commit`
+`forge install smartcontractkit/chainlink-local`

-The `--no-commit` flag prevents Foundry from automatically committing the submodule update if your project uses Git. *Note: Always refer to the official Chainlink Local documentation for the latest recommended installation instructions and commit hash, as this may change.*
+*Note: Always refer to the official Chainlink Local documentation for the latest recommended installation instructions and commit hash, as this may change.*

 **3. Add Remappings:**